radderic/Prank-Bootloader/README.md

 sudo dd if=./filename.bin of=/dev/sdx
 ```

-# Example of boot3
+# Example of bootlader
 ![send nudes](./boot.gif)

-* I recommend trying in qemu or virtualbox first before trying usb
+#Requirements:
+* Only works on x86 computers

 * I had to enable legacy mode in the bios for my usb to be used.
 Might have to disable secure boot too.

-* Only works on x86 computers
+* I recommend trying in qemu or virtualbox first before trying usb